DETAILED ACTION

 2. The earbud of claim 1,

-wherein the electrophysiologic measurements are selected from the group consisting of electrocardiogram (ECG), an electroencephalogram (EEG), or an electromyography (EMG) [Sirois: ¶ 0004: “ These electrodes can be installed in audio earbud devices or an earpiece to capture different types of electric signals, such as the EEG, ECG, EMG, and EOG signals mentioned above”; ¶ 0025: “Electrodes consisting of a conductive material, for example metal, can be put in contact with the skin and capture electrical potential changes at the surface of the skin.
+wherein the first electrophysiologic signal and the baseline electrophysiologic signal comprise one or more of an electrocardiogram (ECG), an electroencephalogram (EEG), or an electromyography (EMG) [Sirois: ¶ 0004: “ These electrodes can be installed in audio earbud devices or an earpiece to capture different types of electric signals, such as the EEG, ECG, EMG, and EOG signals mentioned above”; ¶ 0025: “Electrodes consisting of a conductive material, for example metal, can be put in contact with the skin and capture electrical potential changes at the surface of the skin.
 Those electrodes can be referred to as surface electrodes.
-This technique is called EMG.”].
+This technique is called EMG.”; ¶ 0027: “a muscular activity of the masseter muscle can be measured”].

 Regarding claim 4: